-For a truly unique experience, party on the Lady Patricia, a day dance club built on a boat.
-(How often do you get to boogie on the Baltic?) and for some distinctly gay culture, check out Mellesgarden, a sculpture garden named for Carl Milles that boasts a number of homoerotic (and downright gay) pieces.
+For a truly unique experience, party on the Lady Patricia, a day dance club built on a boat and for some distinctly gay culture, check out Mellesgarden, a sculpture garden named for Carl Milles that boasts a number of homoerotic (and downright gay) pieces.

 EAT: Meatballs and More